casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/erc20/deploy.md

 Result:

-You can see the symbol value as `CasperTest` in this sample.
+You can see that the name is `CasperTest` in this example.
 ```bash
 {
  "id": -3650676146668320186,